mermaid-js/mermaid/docs/flowchart.md

 ### Beta: New arrow types

-When using flowchart instead of graph there is the are new types of arrows supported as per below:
+When using flowchart instead of graph there are new types of arrows supported as per below:

 ```
 flowchart LR